-Kelenteng is an Indonesian word for a Konfucian temple.
-This street got its name because there are several temples in this street, the first and the largest one is Hiap Thian Kong (Palace of Gods in English), which was opened since 1855.
-Due to the banned of Chinese name in 1965, it changed its name to Vihara Satya Budhi.
-Presently, both names are allowed and used interchangeably.
+Kelenteng is an Indonesian word for a Confucian temple.
+This street got its name because there are several temples in this area.
+The first and the largest one is the Hiap Thian Kong temple (Palace of Gods in English), which opened in 1855.
+Later on, it changed its name to Vihara Satya Budhi.
+Presently, people refer to the temple using these two names interchangeably.

 The Hiap Thian Kong temple is under Satya Budhi Foundation.
 Over the years, the foundation built other temples in the same complex: Vihara Samudra Bhakti and Vihara Buddhagaya.
-Hence, this is the largest complex of temples in Bandung.
+Today, these temples form the largest complex of temples in Bandung.

-Actually, there are two food carts here, the other one sells ambokueh.
-This is another food icon in jalan Kelenteng Bandung.
-It is a combination of fried rice flour, fried pork sausage, a boiled egg, fried tofu, cucumber and cooked pork ear if you like.
+While you are at Jalan Kelenteng Bandung, you might want to try Ambokueh, Chinese cuisine sold on a food cart on the temple gate.
+Ambokueh is another food icon in Jalan Kelenteng Bandung that so far I haven't found outside Bandung.
+It is a mix of fried rice flour, fried pork sausage, a boiled egg, fried tofu, and cucumber.
+You can add the cooked pork ear if you like.
 We eat it with sweet and sour sauce.
-Although it is a Chinese cuisine, I never find it outside Bandung.

-Next, is the Chinatown.
-Basically, it is a food court designed with Chinese architecture and ornaments.
+The Chinatown is a food court designed with Chinese architecture and ornaments.
 To enter the premises, you have to pay Rp.
 20,000 on weekends.
-All the food sold here are halal food, i.e. food prepared without pork and lard.
+All the food sold here is halal, without pork and lard.

-All transactions inside Chinatown use Flazz card (the prepaid card from BCA) or BCA debit card.
-Don't worry, the first kiosk is BCA kiosk where you can buy and/or top up the Flazz card.
+All transactions inside Chinatown use Flazz cards (the prepaid card from BCA) or BCA debit cards.
+Don't worry if you don't have any of these cards.
+The first kiosk is the BCA kiosk, where you can buy and top up the Flazz card.
 Alternatively, you can pay with any credit card for any transaction more than Rp.
 100,000.

 This place is fully decorated with the traditional Chinese design, including the small garden.
-Hence, you will find several perfect photo spots here.
-Chinatown even has a rental costume kiosk, where you can rent a traditional Chinese costume, complete with make-up and a photographer.
+Hence, you will find several good photo spots here.
+To make it even better, Chinatown has a rental costume kiosk where you can rent a traditional Chinese costume, complete with make-up and a photographer.

 There are two seating options here: outdoor and indoor.
-Visitors tend to prefer the outdoor seating, although it's a bit too much during the sunny days.
-Hence, late afternoon to dinner time is a more preferable time.
-Alternatively, you still can dine-in in the indoor area, although the area is limited.
+Visitors tend to prefer the outdoor seating, although it's a bit too warm during the sunny days.
+Late afternoon to dinner time is a preferable time for outdoor seatings.
+The other option is the indoor area.
+Unfortunately, the seatings here are limited.

 In addition to the food court, there are several souvenir shops too.
 As you can imagine, most if not all of them are souvenirs made in china :)

-When people first enter the Chinatown, often they focus on BCA kiosk, with its bright logo and the salesgirl who reminds every visitor to top up their Flazz card.
-After that, you might see a green door right across BCA.
-It is the smallest museum I have ever visited.
+When people first enter Chinatown, often they focus on the BCA kiosk, with its bright logo and the salesgirl, who reminds every visitor to top up their Flazz card.
+Look to the other side, and you will see a green door that leads you to the tiniest museum I have ever visited.

-The name of the museum is Bandung Chinatown Museum, which only occupies one small room.
-One side of the room displays various daily things we used in the past, such as tin cup and plates, old bicycle, coal iron, and manual typewriter.
+The name of this tiny museum is Bandung Chinatown Museum, which only occupies one small room.
+One side of the room displays various daily things we used in the past, such as tin cups and plates, an old bicycle, coal iron, and a manual typewriter.
 The other side displays the history of Indonesian Chinese in Bandung.